 Patient confidentiality is essential for NHS staff to be able to do their job – and yet there has been no consultation with NHS staff or the public about this deal.
 Concerns raised by medical organisations have been ignored and the agreement was made in secret.

 The deal makes some of the UK’s most vulnerable people scared of getting healthcare.
 The medical charity Doctors of the World regularly sees people in urgent need, including pregnant women and cancer sufferers, who are scared to see a doctor for fear that their details will be passed on.
-Creating a society where everyone can see a doctor easily and safely is also important for public health.

 Sign the petition to demand that NHS Digital withdraws from the MOU and no longer provides information to the Home Office, so that our healthcare service is safe for everyone living in UK.